openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

     ImageRegistry--> |Final OS Image Pull| RPMOStree
 ```

+This is how on-cluster builds works today in Dev Preview form.
+The downside of
-The downside of this mode is that for the most part, one would need to perform
+this mode is that for the most part, one would need to perform an on-cluster
-an on-cluster build every time a config change occurs, modulo the subset of
+build every time a MachineConfig change occurs, modulo the subset of configs
-configs that are managed by bootc.
+that are managed by bootc.

 ##### Custom OS Content Only